gmccreight/coderepo/readme.md

     cd runner/build_and_run; ./run_one stack_in_python

-If you want to use your newly created runner container, though, you'll need to understand the directory structure a bit better.
+If you want to use your newly created runner container, though, you'll need to understand the directory structure a bit more.

 In `shared_code_templates` add a directory consisting of all the files you would like to be able to run in the runner container, and also a `Runner` file